All Episodes

 You could have followed the Trump threat up because they didn't start advancing until you became president.

-There hadn't been an American uh killed in Afghanistan in a year and a half before you came into office.
+There hadn't been an American killed in Afghanistan in a year and a half before you came into office.

-And and no good time.
+And no good time.

 Mike Pompeo has told us.